akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-## Chapter 5 – The Measure of a Man
+## Chapter 5 – The Reeve’s daughter burns with fever (Suitors Scenes)

 1. Why does Beatrice refuse every suitor her father suggests?
 2. What does she mean by “Not for Stanwey”?